Skip to content

 What is the ideal frequency for multichannel donor outreach?

-The ideal frequency for multichannel donor outreach varies depending on an organization's size, goals, and donors' preferences.
-It's generally recommended to strike a balance between staying top of mind with donors and not overwhelming them with too many messages.
+The ideal frequency for multichannel donor outreach varies depending on an organization’s size, goals, and donors’ preferences.
+Try to strike a balance between staying top of mind with donors and not overwhelming them with too many messages.

 4 tips for optimizing multichannel donor outreach